 \subsection{Synthesis results for 16-bit models}

 Fig.~\ref{fig:bar16b} and Fig.~\ref{fig:breakdown16b} summarize results of the 16-bit models.
-Latencies are similar to the 8-bit models because of same loop structures in architectural design.
-DSP usage increases primarily because arithmetic such as multiplications are preferably mapped to DSPs at higher bit-width by Vivado.
+Latencies are similar to those of the 8-bit models because of the same loop structures in the architectural design.
+DSP usage increases primarily because arithmetic operations such as multiplications are preferentially mapped to DSPs at higher bit-width by the HLS tool.